openkraken/website/docs/guide/basic/text-input.en-US.md

 The attribute `placeholder` has been introduced above, which can be used to control the content displayed in the control when the form control is empty.
 Other attributes supported by Kraken are:

 - placeholder: When the form control is empty, the content displayed in the control.
-- autofocus: When configured, allows to automatically get the focus when the page loads.
+- autofocus: When configured, allows to automatically get focus when the page loads.
 - value: The content value of the input box.

 ## Input type